 This patient is presenting with ataxia-telangiectasia characterized by cerebellar defects, telangiectasias, and IgA deficiency.
 It is caused by a defect in cellular DNA repair enzymes.

-Ataxia-telangiectasia (AT) is a B and T cell immunodeficiency caused by defects in the ATM gene which codes for DNA repair enzymes.
+Ataxia-telangiectasia (AT) is a B and T cell immunodeficiency caused by defects in the ATM gene on chromosome 11 which codes for DNA repair enzymes.
 This makes cells hypersensitive to ionizing radiation and results in the characteristic triad of cerebellar defects, spider angiomas (telangiectasias), and IgA deficiency.
 Patients may also experience recurrent pulmonary infections and an increased risk of malignancy due to lack of DNA repair.
 On labs, an increased alpha-fetoprotein (AFP) is often seen.

 Reust reviews the evaluation of primary immunodeficiency diseases in children.
 He states when an immunodeficiency disease is suspected, initial laboratory screening should include a complete blood count with differential and measurement of serum immunoglobulin and complement levels.
 The presence of lymphocytopenia on complete blood count suggests a T-cell disorder, whereas a finding of neutropenia suggests a phagocytic disorder.